Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 | `VREF`            | 2.048V          | Analog inputs        | ???             | 25mA        |

 _The above "???" entries will be measured on the REV D design and this document will be updated accordingly._

+### Measuring Current

+Users can measure voltage rail current at a variety of spots on AMDC.
+See the block diagram above for locations of 0R resistors and jumpers which can be removed to measure current.
+All LDOs have a 0R resistor at their output and all DC/DCs have a jumper at their outputs.